bluehatonmyoji/account-sale/README.md

 ## asking-price

 All offers of $300 USD or higher will be considered.
-However, I will close the auction and sell the account immediately to the first bidder who offers $666 USD.
+However, I will close the auction and sell the account to any bidder who offers $666 USD.

 Please contact me with questions or offers via email at:

 bluehatonmyoji@gmail.com

 Preferred methods of payment are Chase QuickPay and PayPal.
 I will consider other options if needed.
 Note: bluehatonmyoji@gmail.com is only for this website, **it is NOT linked to my PayPal or Chase account**.

+If there is a tie for highest bid each person will be notified and given 24 hours to place one more bid.

+Payment can also be made through [**Middleman**](https://www.playerup.com/middleman/?page_id=5&form=cart&p_key=).